Max Kepler Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.
+- The Guardians' 3.88 team ERA ranks fifth across all league pitching staffs.

-- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to surrender 142 home runs (1.1 per game), the fifth-fewest in baseball.

-- The righty last pitched on Thursday against the Los Angeles Dodgers, when he tossed 4 1/3 innings, allowing five earned runs while giving up eight hits.
+- The right-hander's most recent appearance was on Friday against the Toronto Blue Jays, when he tossed six innings, surrendering two earned runs while giving up six hits.

-- In 12 games this season, the 24-year-old has amassed an ERA of 3.52, with 9.6 strikeouts per nine innings.
-Opponents are batting .235 against him.
+- The 24-year-old has put up an ERA of 3.01, with 8.8 strikeouts per nine innings, in 21 games this season.
+Opponents are batting .237 against him.

 © 2023 Data Skrive.
 All rights reserved.